CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/remove-item/remove-all-items-block-2.md

 ---
-title: "Remove Item At End"
+title: "Remove All Items"
-linkTitle: "Remove Item At End"
+linkTitle: "Remove All Items"
-description: "Removes the item at the end of a List."
+description: "Removes all items from a List."
 ---

 ![Icon](/blocks/lists-remove-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Lists.Remove.RemoveItemAtEndBlock`2)</p>
+<p class="namespace">(Cortex.Blocks.Lists.RemoveItem.RemoveAllItemsBlock`2)</p>

 ## Description

-Removes the item at the end of a [List][List Property].
+Removes all items from a [List][List Property].

 ## Examples

-### Remove the Item at the end of an empty List
+### Remove all items from an empty List

-This example will attempt to remove the item at the end of `[]`.
+This example will attempt to remove all items from `[]`.

 #### Properties